Prayforhanluo/HiCHap_master/README.md

 	...
 	...

-There are several major functions available in HiCHap serving as  sub-commands.
+There are several major functions available in HiCHap sub-commands.

 Subcommand | Description